natmurad/WGCNA/readme.md

 phenoTrait.csv - example table containing phenotypic measures for 5 traits

-WGCNA.R - Script in R to perform the WGCNA Analysis.
+WGCNATut.R - script in R to perform the WGCNA Analysis.
 Basically the script of WGCNA page but adapted to my data

+WGCNATutorial.html - document explaining how to do the analysis